Two-Face(s): ionized and neutral gas winds in the local Universe: Discussion

-In both neutral and ionized phase, the outflow velocity is relatively small, of the order of $200$ and $500$ km/s for the peak velocity shift and the maximum velocity, respectively.
-We use the catalog of halo masses of \cite{Yang+07} to retrieve the mean halo mass of the pure SF and AGN.
-The region of the SFR-$M*$ diagram considered here, at high stellar masses and SFR, is dominated at 60\% by central galaxies of massive halos of $10^{12.5-13}$ M$_{\odot}$, whose escape velocity largely exceeds the outflow velocity observed here.
-Thus, we conclude that, on average, the outflowing gas will never escape the halo potential well. \cite{Cazzoli+16} found very consistent results in the analysis of $\sim$ 50 local LIRGs and ULIRGs.
+{As shown in the previous section, in both neutral and ionized phase, the outflow velocity is relatively small, of the order of $200$ and $500$ kms$^{-1}$for the peak velocity shift and the maximum velocity, respectively.
+We use the catalog of halo masses of \cite{Yang+07} to retrieve the mean halo mass of the ``pure'' SF and AGN hosts.
+The region of the SFR-$M{\star}$ diagram considered here, at high stellar masses and SFR, is dominated at 60-70\% by central galaxies of massive halos of $10^{12.5-13}$ M$_{\odot}$, whose escape velocity ($v_{escape} \sim 700-1000 $ km s$^{-1}$) largely exceeds the outflow velocity observed here.
+Thus, we conclude that, on average, the outflowing gas will never escape the halo potential well. \cite{Cazzoli+16} found very consistent results in the analysis of $\sim$ 50 local LIRGs and ULIRGs.}

+{These low outflow velocities suggest that the neutral and ionized phases of the outflowing gas remain bound to the galaxy and likely fall back to the disk.
+These "light breezes" are consistent with the "gas circulation" scenario proposed by \citeauthor*{FraternaliBinney06} (2006, see also \citealp{Fraternali17} for a review) for the Milky Way.
+In this scenario, the cold gas driven out of the disk by SF feedback, mixes with the hot halo gas.
+The gas mixture cools down through metal lines emission and falls back to the disk with a ballistic trajectory, creating the so called ``galaxy fountain''.
+In this picture the gas outflow does not stop the galaxy star formation activity but at the contrary it sustains the process by triggering the cooling of the hot coronal gas and so further accretion.}